 How Do I Exit Out Of The Initial Setup Menu?

-This is the simple procedure to exit out of the Initial Setup menu.
+This is the simple procedure to exit the Initial Setup menu.
 Press the “BACK” button, select “YES,” and then press “ENTER,” that way, you are done.

 How Do I Access Denon Settings?